breeze833/doodle_app_tutorial/doodle_app3/README.md

 ## Version 3

-Allow uploading the canvas to the server and saved as static PNG files for later access via URL.
+In this version, we allow uploading the canvas to the server and saved as static PNG files for later access via URL `/doodles/<png file name>`.
+There ar also new endpoints for serving the uploaded doodles:
+ * POST `/doodle/upload` for uploading
+ * GET `/doodle/api/random/<n>` for getting a JSON list of `n` random PNG names
+ * GET `/doodle/random/<n>` for getting a list of `n` random HTML IMGs based on the available PNGs

 ## Version 2